vttale/serve-stale/README.md

       payload following OPTION-LENGTH, in octets.

    D Flag:  If set, the client explicitly does NOT want stale answers.
-      If clear, the client would like an indication of whether any data in the response is stale.
+      If clear, the client is willing to receive stale answers.
+The presence or absence of stale data in the response will be indicated by the S flag below.

    U Flag:  This indicates that the server understands the Serve-Stale
       EDNS option, and more information is communicated via the S flag.
       It exists to get around the issue of some authorative servers simply echoing back ENDS options it does not understand.
+The client should set this field to 0.

    S Flag:  If set, this indicates that the response contains stale
       data.
 If clear, no data in the response has reached its TTL expiry.
+The client should set this field to 0.

    RESERVED:  Reserved for future use.
 Should be set to zero on send
       and ignored on receipt.